acidrepo/collusion_potential_detector/README.md

 potential between the apps in the analysed set.
 The tool is split in two components: the fact generator and the prolog program
 At the moment, both components must be run separately.

+## Requirements

+This project relies on Androguard to execute most of the analysis tasks.
+Specifically, we use Androguard 2.0.
+That version has a minor bug in function call inside the `dvm.py`.
+This project links directly to a version with that bug so you don't need to change anything

 ## Usage